questdb/questdb/README.md

 docker run -p 9000:9000 -p 8812:8812 questdb/questdb
 ```

-You can more information about Docker usage on the
+You can find more information about Docker usage on the
 [dedicated page](https://questdb.io/docs/get-started/docker/).

 #### Alternative methods